ebecheto/engrave/README.md

 ```

-When generating a gcode with inskscapte, we need to remove the comment from the file, because they are not removed with streamin.py ==> sed substitue parenthesis and any character after with nothing
+When generating a gcode with inskscapte, we need to remove the comment from the file, because they are not removed with streamin.py ==> sed substitue parenthesis and any character after with nothing.

 ```
 cat ReineDesCrepes_floc3.ngc |sed -e 's/(.*//g' | ~/git/engrave/streamin.py /dev/ttyUSB0